Agẹmọ

-In the Yoruba religion, Agemo is a chameleon that is the servant of the god Olorun, head of the Yoruba pantheon of deities (known as Orishas).
-Agemo carries messages between the gods.
+In the Yoruba religion, Agẹmọ is a chameleon spirit that is the servant of Ọlọrun, the Supreme Being who created the Yoruba pantheon of deities known as Orishas.
+Agemo carries messages between Ọlọrun and the orishas.

 Mythology

-In one myth, Agemo helped his master Olorun win in a competition against Olokun, the goddess of the sea.
-Olokun was skilled at weaving and dyeing cloth, which made her think that she was superior to all of the other Orishas, including Olorun.
-She challenged Olorun to a cloth-making contest to determine who was truly superior.
-Olorun told Agemo to ask Olokun to show him her best cloth, and if he was impressed, he would accept the challenge.
+In one myth, Agemo helped his master Ọlọrun win in a competition against Olokun, the goddess of the sea.
+Olokun was skilled at weaving and dyeing cloth, which made her think that she was superior to all of the other Orishas, including Ọlọrun.
+She challenged Ọlọrun to a cloth-making contest to determine who was truly superior. Ọlọrun told Agemo to ask Olokun to show them her best cloth, and if they were impressed, they would accept the challenge.
 Agemo, being a chameleon, was able to replicate the patterns of every piece of cloth that Olokun produced.
-Olokun thought that if Olorun's messenger could so easily replicate her work, she would be no match for Olorun himself, and admitted defeat.
+Olokun thought that if Ọlọrun's messenger could so easily replicate her work, she would be no match for Ọlọrun themselves, and admitted defeat.